 - Protein: Feel free to use a lean ground beef rather than a 80/20 (lean/fat) or swap for ground lamb, chicken, turkey, or even bison.

-- Vegan: Need a meatless option? use plant-based meats or completely omit the protein and add in the veggies you love to make it hearty.
+- Vegan: Use plant-based meat or omit the protein altogether and add in the veggies to make it hearty.
 Some of my favorites for this chili are mini red potatoes, zucchini, or garbanzo (chickpea) beans.

 - Spices: If you love chili, but don't really love the spice, leave out the chili powder and increase the paprika, it will still be just as yummy.
 You could also use some red pepper flakes instead of chili powder.